anagainaru/ReproducibilityInitiative/2020_sc/README.md

 ](https://criu.org/Installation) <br/>
 I recommand building CRIU from source.

 By default the checkpoint size limit for CRIU is 1GB.
 For SLANT you need to increase the limit to 51GB (wither in the CRIU configuration file for docker, as a parameter option if running CRIU independent of docker or manually in the source code).
 The experiments in this repo used the 3rd solution.
-Detail in the [Reproducability](Reproducability) section.
+Detail in the `Execution details` section below.

 ## Tool for generating the submission requests